What TV channel is Liverpool v Leeds on Saturday? Why is it a 7.45pm kick-off?

 American midfielder Adams missed last week's 3-2 defeat to Fulham with what was described at the time as a "minor muscle injury".
 Sam Greenwood came into the side for his first Premier League start of the season.

-Liverpool will be without at least four players for the visit of Leeds while the availability of key midfielder Thiago is uncertain.
-Diogo Jota, Arthur Melo and Luis Diaz are all ruled out until after the World Cup while manager Jurgen Klopp admitted last week that centre-back Joel Matip is unlikely to return until the “last two or three games” before the Premier League pauses for the tournament in Qatar.
+Liverpool will be without five players for the visit of Leeds United on Saturday night but key midfielder Thiago is poised to return.
+Diogo Jota, Arthur Melo and Luis Diaz are all ruled out until after the World Cup while manager Jurgen Klopp revealed in his press conference on Friday afternoon that the fixture would come too soon for Naby Kieta and Joel Matip

-It means the defender is set to miss Saturday evening’s meeting with Leeds United after picking up a calf injury in Liverpool’s defeat against Arsenal earlier this month.